Karsten Danzmann receives Fritz Behrens Foundation Science Prize

 AEI Director honoured for his contributions to gravitational wave astronomy

-“Karsten Danzmann is awarded the prize for setting up large-scale, visionary projects at the international forefront of research and leading a large team, for the courage this required and for the enthusiasm he generated among his colleagues and students,” said Prof. Rolf Heuer, President of the Deutsche Physikalische Gesellschaft (DPG, German Physical Society), in his presentation speech at the award ceremony held in the Herrenhausen Palace auditorium on the evening of 29 November.
+“Karsten Danzmann is awarded the prize for setting up large-scale, visionary projects at the international forefront of research and leading a large team, for the courage this required and for the enthusiasm he generated among his colleagues and students,” said Prof. Rolf Heuer, President of the Deutsche Physikalische Gesellschaft (DPG, German Physical Society), in his presentation speech at the award ceremony held in the Herrenhausen Palace auditorium on November 29.

 Danzmann’s research team at the Max Planck Institute for Gravitational Physics (Albert Einstein Institute, AEI) and at the Institute for Gravitational Physics at Leibniz Universität Hannover made key contributions to the first direct detection of gravitational waves.
 This breakthrough discovery of the ripples in space-time that Albert Einstein predicted a century ago, in 1916, was achieved in late 2015 with the LIGO detectors in the US.
 The LIGO instruments are operated by an international collaboration and, on 14 September 2015, detected the gravitational waves emitted when two black holes merged.
 The LIGO Collaboration presented these findings to the international public on 11 February 2016.